angular/angularfire/docs/performance/getting-started.md

 ### `traceWhile(name, test: (T) => Boolean, options?)`

-Trace the observable between emissions that pass and then fail the provided test.
+Starting with an emission that passes the provided test, trace until an emission fails the test.

 If the `orComplete` option is passed it will complete any existing trace when the observable completes.